Disco Demolition Night: Background

-According to Dahl, in 1979, the Cohos were locked in a war "dedicated to the eradication of the dreaded musical disease known as DISCO".
+According to Dahl, in 1979, the Cohos were locked in a war "dedicated to the eradication of the dreaded musical disease known as DISCO."
 In the weeks leading up to Disco Demolition Night, Dahl promoted a number of anti-disco public events, several of which became unruly.
 When a discotheque [sic] in Lynwood, Illinois, switched from disco to rock in June, Dahl arrived, as did several thousand Cohos, and the police were called.
 Later that month, Dahl and several thousand Cohos occupied a teen disco in the Chicago suburbs.
 At the end of June, Dahl urged his listeners to throw marshmallows at a WDAI promotional van at a shopping mall where a teen disco had been built.
-The Cohos chased the van and driver and cornered them in a local park, though the situation ended without violence.
+The Cohos chased the van and driver and cornered them in a park, though the situation ended without violence.
 On July 1, a near-riot occurred in Hanover Park, Illinois, when hundreds of Cohos could not enter a sold-out promotional event, and fights broke out.
 Some 50 police officers were needed to control the situation.
 When disco star Van McCoy died suddenly on July 6, Dahl marked the occasion by destroying one of his records, "The Hustle", on the air.

 Dahl and Meier regularly mocked disco records on the radio.
-Dahl also recorded his own song, "Do Ya Think I'm Disco?", a parody of Rod Stewart's disco-oriented hit "Da Ya Think I'm Sexy?".
+Dahl also recorded his own song, "Do Ya Think I'm Disco?", a parody of Rod Stewart's disco-oriented hit "Da Ya Think I'm Sexy?."
 The song characterized discotheques [sic] as populated by effeminate men and frigid women.
 The protagonist, named Tony after Travolta's character in Saturday Night Fever, is unable to attract a woman until he abandons the disco scene, selling his white three-piece suit at a garage sale and melting down his gold chains for a Led Zeppelin belt buckle.

 A number of anti-disco incidents took place elsewhere in the first half of 1979, showing that "the Disco Demolition was not an isolated incident or an aberration."
 In Seattle, hundreds of rock fans attacked a mobile dance floor, while in Portland, Oregon, a disc jockey destroyed a stack of disco records with a chainsaw as thousands cheered.
 In New York, a rock DJ played Donna Summer's disco hit "Hot Stuff" and received protests from listeners.